trials

 CONCLUSION

-In a first of its kind study, Rx Green Technologies evaluated the effects of flushing period on yield, potency, terpenes, mineral content, and taste characteristics of Cannabis flower.
-Overall, the length of the flushing period did not impact yield, potency, terpenes, or taste characteristics of Cannabis flower.
 Taste test results indicated a trend toward improved flavor and smoke quality with the zero-day flush.
-While there were no significant differences in nutrient content, there was a trend toward increased iron and zinc in flower flushed for 14 days.
-The results of this trial indicate that there is no benefit to flushing Cannabis flower for improved taste or consumer experience.
+While there were no significant differences in cannabis nutrient content or cannabis supplements used, there was a trend toward increased iron and zinc in flower flushed for 14 days.
+This study’s results indicate no benefit to flushing Cannabis flower for improved taste or consumer experience.

 Download PDF